cultureandempire/cultureandempire.github.io/cande.md

 In “Wealth of Nations”, I explained how all property is based on some level of coercion.
 We tolerate the State because it's the only plausible way to get balanced, symmetric coercion.
 The music industry has turned asymmetric coercion into a core business strategy.
 It pushes young artists into signing deals, and uses "collecting societies" to suppress an independent music industry.
 These collecting societies take fees from radio stations, clubs and cafés, concert promoters, and so on, and pass these onto their members, who are the established music businesses.

 You are either in the system, and you play by the rules, or you are outside, in the cold.
-Some musician friends, whom I once lent money to, explained that they had to pay collection society fees when they played a concert *of their own original music*.
+Some musician friends, invariably poor like every musician I ever met, explained that they had to pay collection society fees when they played a concert *of their own original music*.
 They could otherwise have stayed off the radar, signed no contracts, sold no CDs in the high street shops, played no concerts in the big venues.

-*TIP:* If you find yourself with musician friends, do not lend them money or instruments, if you hope to see them back.
-And by "them" I mean the money, instruments, and musicians.
-Artists are almost always poor.

 The music industry made, and still largely makes, its profits by controlling the whole business process from raw artist to final user experience, allowing no real competition at any point along this chain.
-They gouge the artists so badly you would think by no artist would even talk to them.
+They gouge the artists so badly you would think by now no artist would even talk to them.
 Yet, there are always more young eager faces waiting in line.
 Artists seem to scramble over each other to be exploited.
 Just as the diamond industry keeps its prices high by stockpiling rough stones that it never sells, the music industry signs artists simply so they cannot play on the free market.

 When digital society realized they could bypass the music industry's antiquated and painful distribution process, there was a kind of ecstatic explosion of joy.
-I remember looking at my collection of several thousand CDs in 1995 (I was a rich single consultant), wondering why I could not store and play all that digital music on my computer.
+I remember looking at my CD collection in 1995, wondering why I could not store and play all that digital music on my computer.
 Apart, that was, from the small detail that one hard drive could hold about two-and-a-half CDs.

 The old men of the music industry confronted the upstarts somewhat like the Titanic confronting the iceberg.
 You can see the innocent arrogance of power hitting the raw uncaring brutality of nature, and sinking, slowly yet surely, into the icy water.
 Unlike the Titanic, though, the sinking of the music industry is still ongoing after two decades.